MAKEUP PRODUCTS (NON-PERMANENT)

 66681

-Although the majority of chemicals in cosmetic products present slight or zero risk, several are linked to severe medical problems, including neurological harm and cancer.
-Chemicals in cosmetics invade the body through the skin, inhalation, ingestion and internal use, and cause the same problems as food chemicals, per this site.
+While many chemicals in cosmetic products pose very little or no risk, several dozen have been associated to significant medical conditions, such as neurological harm and cancer.
+Cosmetic chemicals enter the body through ingestion, inhalation, and internal use, and pose the same risks as food chemicals, per this site.

-Contaminants and chemicals associated with cancer can be found in food, water, and several other common items.
-Still, no type of consumer items is subject to less government oversight than cosmetics, including Sunkissed Highlighter.
-Although many of the chemicals and contaminants in cosmetics in all likelihood pose minimal risk, exposure to some is associated with substantial health issues, including cancer.
+Contaminants and chemicals linked to cancer are found in food, water, and a lot of other common items.
+But, no group of consumer items is susceptible to less government inspection than cosmetics and other personal products, including Sunkissed Highlighter.
+Though many of the contaminants and chemicals in cosmetics and personal care products most likely present very little risk, being exposed to a few has been linked to major health conditions, such as cancer.